cdl-geneseo/geneseo-dictionary/F/Fives.md

 # Fives

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fives

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 n.
 A practice used, most often when there are more people present than the number of acceptable seats, to retain one's seat when a phone call or bathroom stop is in order.
 The much more time-efficient shorthand for saying &quot;I reserve this seat for the next five minutes.&quot;